To be a good parent, you’ll quickly find that you have to say “NO” an awful lot.

 But I was in regular OB offices for the other three, so I got pretty well-versed at what I wanted to refuse (and those changed over the pregnancies as well as I read more and educated myself on what standards and norms are really necessary, what are just fluff, and what might actually be harmful).

-This is definitely one subject on which I’ve changed a lot over the years, although I was wary ofeven with my first pregnancy.
+This is definitely one subject on which I’ve changed a lot over the years, although I was wary of prenatal vitamins even with my first pregnancy.
 Why?
 I had just read the list of the artificial colors a pregnant woman should avoid, which included yellow number 6.
 Guess where I found it, among dozens of places?
 The prenatal vitamins.
 That didn’t make sense to me!
 (But I took them anyway.
 I didn’t have enough practice saying “NO” yet I guess…)

 I don’t think minerals made from rocks are the best for our bodies and vitamins packed so solidly together rarely are digested well anyway, I went an alternative route with number three.
 I was told with baby two that the big difference between prescription prenatals and over-the-counter versions is that you can get the recommended 1200 mcg of folic acid only in a prescription; OTCs just have 800.

 Folic acid is of particular importance the first trimester to avoid spinal bifida, so I went a 50/50 route: one bottle of prescription prenatals and some Garden of Life “raw” vitamins made from actual foods, taking them each every other day.
 And I ate spinach whenever I could, red meat, and liver (in capsule form mostly!).
 After first trimester I just stuck with my regular food-based vitamins and supplements, including fermented cod liver oil (FCLO is no longer irrefutably trustworthy, so do your research!).